PerMedCoE/observatory_benchmark/README.md

 <!-- ![Figure 1.
 Cell counts for the three cell populations tools after 120 minutes of simulation for Chaste (A), PhysiCell (B) and Timothy (C).
 Note that the x-axis in panels A and B are in minutes and in panel C is in hours and that y-axis have different ranges across panels.](https://github.com/PerMedCoE/observatory_benchmark/raw/main/figures/prelim/Fig1.svg) -->

 **Figure 2.1.2.a: Simulated time of the volume dynamics targeted in this unit test.
-The data matrix of this curve can be found in the GitHub website ([https://github.com/PerMedCoE/observatory_benchmark/tree/main/multiscale_benchmark/2022_09_hackathon/experimental_data/unit_test_cellcycle](https://github.com/PerMedCoE/observatory_benchmark/tree/main/multiscale_benchmark/2022_09_hackathon/experimental_data/unit_test_cellcycle))**
+The data matrix of this curve can be found in the [dedicated GitHub website](https://github.com/PerMedCoE/observatory_benchmark/tree/main/multiscale_benchmark/2022_09_hackathon/experimental_data/unit_test_cellcycle)**

 In this case, the difference of the volume changes of Chaste and PhysiCell can be explained by the different types of functions used to increase this volume (Figure 2.1.2.b).
 While Chaste has a linear increase of volume in the G1 phase, PhysiCell has non-linear one across the S, G2 and M phases.
 Both of them divide the volume at the end of the M phase, but with some time differences that increase at each cycle.